phancanhtrinh/phancanhtrinh.github.io/team/_posts/2022-06-12-trinh-phan.md

 cv: /pdfs/team/PCT_CV.pdf
 ---

 I have been studying clinical fungal infections for 4 years in Vietnam before starting research in fungal pathogenesis and drug-resistance mechanisms in Vienna.
 My PhD project focuses on *Candida auris*, an emerging human fungal pathogen causing invasive infections in immunosuppressed patients with a high rate of pan-antifungal drug resistance.
-In addition to proteomics data, we have evidence that morphogenetic changes play a critical role in *C. auris* pathogenesis, during host-fungal interplay and antifungal drug stress.
-We hypothesize that phenotypic switching controls virulence traits to promote host colonization, immune evasion, and drug resistance in *Candida auris*.

 I apply integrated omics datasets (RNA-seq, ATAC-seq, proteomics, metabolomics) and tools of reverse genetics (targeted gene disruption, insertions of reporter genes) to
 * dissect dynamics of regulatory networks and chromatin alterations in morphogenetic switching, host-fungal interaction, and drug response;